There are two primary use cases for the nodal waveguide interface:

 - Time Delay: applied to the associated waveform, but only if the waveform is not a sinusoid.

 - Waveform: associated waveform definition.
 The selected waveform will be applied to active pins.

 - Reference Plane Offset: a positive value moves the reference plane for the S-parameters computation along the waveguide's propagation direction.
 This is useful in cases where it is inconvenient to position the interface plane at the precise location where S-parameters should be computed.
-Users should note that this assumes there is no change in waveguide propagation characterstics between the interface plane and reference plane, such as would occur due to a change in waveguide cross sectional geometry.
+Users should note that this assumes there is no change in waveguide propagation characteristics between the interface plane and reference plane, such as would occur due to a change in waveguide cross sectional geometry.

 Users should note that either Phase Shift or Time Delay will be applied depending on whether or not the waveform is sinusoid.